katahiromz/RisohEditor/README.txt

     - Make resource IDs case sensitive.
     - Support encoding of resource items.
     - Fix the abnormal termination at "Languages" dialog.
- * 2018.XX.YY ver.5.1.1
+ * 2018.11.08 ver.5.1.1
+    - Accept space in the caption text box.
-    - Don't trim the caption text.
-Accept space in the caption.
+    - Accept space in the language text box.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [A.N.T.]